CenturyLinkCloud/PublicKB/Support/configuring-system-notification-emails.md

 ### Prerequisites

-Must be assigned the Account Administrator role permission
+Must be assigned the [Account Administrator](//www.ctl.io/role-permissions-matrix) role permission to edit Notification Contacts

 ### Steps

+1. Navigate in the Control Portal to the Notifications tab.
+From the left-hand menu, Settings > Notifications

+  ![Notification]!(../images/configuring-system-notification-emails1.png)

+2. Select the desired contact from the drop-down list of users.

+### Configuring Additional Recipients

 When you want to have notifications go out to additional email addresses, there are two methods to ensure that the appropriate users receive notifications.